 And the word “lukewarm,” chliaros, is simply a word for tepid water.
 One historian says, “The water supply of Laodicea was derived from an artificial pipeline, bringing water which was literally lukewarm and so impure as to have an emetic effect.”

-Now how are we to interpret these three categories?
+Now, how are we to interpret these three categories?
 What does cold mean?
-Well that’s not too tough.
-Cold means spiritually cold, open outright rejection of Jesus Christ, repudiating the gospel.
+Well, that’s not too tough.
+Cold means spiritually cold - open, outright rejection of Jesus Christ, repudiating the gospel.
 He says you’re not cold, I mean, you’re just not openly, outright, rebellious, rejecting Christ and repudiating Christianity.
 But, on the other hand, what does hot mean?
 Zealous, spiritually alive and awake and eager and fired up, as it were, for the Lord.
 He says you’re not that, either.
 You’re not boiling for - with spiritual zeal for the Lord, nor are you openly, outright cold.

 There are many in the world who are completely cold to the things of Christ.
 The gospel leaves them absolutely unmoved.
 It arouses no spiritual response.
 They have no interest in Christianity, no interest in the church.
 They make no pretense.
 They certainly aren’t hypocrites.
 They don’t even go near things that have to do with Christ.
 They are lost and they could care less.
 They don’t want to hear the Word of God at all.

 On the other hand, believers are marked by a response to spiritual truth and they’re zealous and they’re fervent.
 And He’s saying metaphorically, I could take it if you were like Hierapolis because then you’d be real.
 I could even take it if you were like the cold water of Colossae.
 That’s better than being the foul water of Laodicea, lukewarm.
 Who are they?
 Professing Christians, go to church, claim to know the Lord, but aren’t saved.
 They’re content with self-righteous religion.
 They’re hypocrites playing games.